LaravelDaily/Filament-CRM-Course/course/13 - Adding Employees.md

 ## Creating Users Resource

 Next on our list - the User management.
-Let's start by adding a new column to users table and relating it to our Role model:
+Let's start by adding a new column to the users' table and relating it to our Role model:

 **Migration**
 ```php